 Besides religious freedom, gender equality and gay rights are central values that foreground the freedom of individuals to shape their own life and their own identity in secular liberal democracies (Mudde 2010).
-The secular celebration of individual freedom after all entails a rejection of traditional religiously informed morality, i.e., traditional gender roles, marriage, and sexual norms (Akkerman 2005; Berger 1967, 2004:140; Campbell 2007:351; Houtman, Aupers, and de Koster 2011; Modood 2003; Norris and Inglehart 2012:247; Van Bohemen et al. 2011).
-Observers suggest that the more people identify with secular values like these, the more they will oppose those who do not share them (Beaman and Tomlins 2015; Betz 2003; Smith 2013; Taylor 2006:14), so that secular identity becomes a primary motivation for anti-Muslim sentiment (e.g., Bruce 2002:33).
-The underlying argument is here basically that secular liberal democracies cannot tolerate Islam because the latter is not compatible with these secular values and hence "intolerant" (i.e., Asad 2008; Casanova 2012).
+The secular celebration of individual freedom after all entails a rejection of traditional religiously informed morality, i.e., traditional gender roles, marriage and sexual norms (Akkerman 2005, Berger 1967, 2004:140, Campbell 2007:351,

-[W]hile conservative religious people are expected to tolerate behavior they may consider morally abhorrent, such as homosexuality, liberal secular Europeans are openly stating that European societies ought not to tolerate religious behavior or cultural customs that are morally abhorrent in so far as they are contrary to modern liberal secular European norms.
-(Casanova 2004:10; see also Modood 2003:110)

-In secularized countries, anti-Muslim sentiment can thus be expected to be strongest among the nonreligious because it is they who are the principal carriers of secular values, which leads to the hypothesis that

-H2b: In secularized countries, anti-Muslim sentiment will be strongest among the non-religious who identify most with secular values.
+Houtman et al. 2011, Modood 2003, Norris and Inglehart 2012:247, Van Bohemen et al. 2011).
+Observers suggest that the more people identify with secular values like these, the more they will oppose those who do not share them (Beaman and Tomlins 2015, Betz 2003, Smith 2013, Taylor 2006:14), so that secular identityii becomes a primary motivation for anti-Muslim sentiment (e.g. Bruce 2002:33).
+The underlying argument is here basically that secular liberal democracies cannot tolerate Islam, because the latter is not compatible with these secular values and hence "intolerant" (i.e., Asad 2008, Casanova 2012). '[W]hile conservative religious people are expected to tolerate behavior they may consider morally abhorrent, such as homosexuality, liberal secular Europeans are openly stating that European societies ought not to tolerate religious behavior or cultural customs that are morally abhorrent in so far as they are contrary to modern liberal secular European norms' (Casanova 2004:10, see also Modood 2003:110).
+In secularized countries, anti-Muslim sentiment can thus be expected to be strongest among the non-religious, because it is they who are the principal carriers of secular values, which leads to the hypothesis that in secularized countries, anti-Muslim sentiment will be strongest among the non-religious who identify most with secular values (Hypothesis 2b).